MSW Program Admissions

 Once Your File is Complete

 - Schedule and attend the Admission Interview, and complete the Writing Sample.
-The Admissions Committee will review each file and invite qualified applicants to come to campus for a brief admissions interview and writing sample.
-We can conduct the interview remotely using Skype or other connection when an applicant is living distant from the campus.
+The Admissions Committee will review each file and invite qualified applicants for a brief admissions interview and writing sample.
 The interview process provides you with the opportunity to meet with faculty to discuss your perspectives on becoming a community-based clinical social worker and it provides the program with the opportunity to meet you and get to know what you are passionate about beyond what we can learn on paper.
 Students normally are notified of admissions decisions within two weeks of the interview.

 - If you are accepted into the MSW Program, pay the $200 Program Deposit online.
-Accepted students have 15 days to submit the deposit to secure their place in the class.
+Accepted students have 15 days to submit the deposit to secure their place in the program.

 - Register for your initial semester.
 The Social Work Program operates on a cohort model where students move through the program on a planned course of study with a common group of peers.
 Although circumstances will result in some changes to the cohorts over time, your general course sequence will be established by the program option you have selected.
 We will send you information on registration once your acceptance is confirmed.